akarX23/E-Commerce/client/README.md

 ### Redux
 - Redux forms the backbone for communicating with the rest API we have built on the back-end.
 - Whenever we need to get or post to our server we use **redux actions**.
 - The response from the server is sent to the **redux reducer**.
 We receive this response as props in our components.
 - All requests and responses are done in JSON format.
+- There are mainly 4 states in our app :
+  - User - contains details of user and the signed in state
+  - products - manages the entire product collection
+  - Cart - contains all the info abt the user's cart
+  - OrderHistory - contains the history of confirmed orders.
 ### Material UI
 - Most of the material UI components have been integrated into this app.
 - A lot of styling to the material UI is provided by JSS (Css in JavaScript).